wollomatic/socket-proxy/README.md

 #### Using a unix socket instead of a TCP listener

+> [!CAUTION]
+> This is a new feature introduced in version 1.5.0.
+If you experience any issues, please feel free to open an GitHub issue.

 If you want to proxy/filter the unix socket to a new unix socket instead to a TCP listener, you need to set the `-proxysocketendpoint` parameter or the `SP_PROXYSOCKETENDPOIN` env variable to the socket path of the new unix socket.
 This will also disable the TCP listener.